arith-lang/proto-impl/README.md

 ## API

-For now, the interpreter merely reads integers as input and evaluates them to their literal value.
+For now, the interpreter merely reads integers and floats as input and evaluates them to their literal value.
 Any other input should cause an error.

 ## Credits